 4.1.4.2 Facilitate collaboration within Cabonne LGA.

 Action Measures and Targets

 4.1.4.2a Host Cross-Regional Progress Association meetings.
 Evidence of engagement with local businesses, producers, manufacturers and tourism operators.
 Host 2 cross-regional Progress Association meetings per year.
 Provision of Council report to Progress meetings.

 4.1.5.1 Plan for Population growth.

 Action Measures and Targets

 4.1.5.1a No c perational action in 2023-24

 4.1.5.1b No operational action in 2023-24

 4.1.5.1c Engage with aged care and health providers to understand potential for additional local provision.
-Evidence of meetings with Aged Care and Health providers to Continuation of development of Health One project for Canowindra.
+Evidence of meetings with Aged Care and Health providers Continuation of development of Health One project for Canowindra.

 4.1.5.1d Lobby State and Federal Governments and other key stakeholders on key community needs - e.g. improved digital connectivity.
 Evidence of letters to key stakeholders.
 Evidence of Council submissions to inquiries.
 Evidence of ongoing engagement with key local MP's, and Ministers (as required).
 Promotion of Council's lobbying efforts to the Cabonne community.

 4.1.5.1e Facilitate discussions between local schools and higher education providers.
 Work with Community Services Team to meet with local high schools.
 Facilitate relationship between high schools and university and vocational education sector.
 Development of leadership program between Council and senior school students.

 4.1.5.2 Undertake Asset and Services Review.

 Action Measures and Targets

 4.1.5.2a No operational action in 2023-24

 4.1.5.3 Undertake curatorial strategy for Age of Fishes Museum.
-Action Measures and Targets 4.1.5.3a Opera tional action completed 2022-2023.
-4.1.5.3b Undertake Curatorial Strategy for Age of Fishes Museum - in partnership with the Australian Museum.
-Facilitation of 2 yearly meetings between Council and Australian Museum.
-Securing of funding for curatorial strategy.
-Report to Council on curatorial strategy engagement and tender process by end of 2022-23 FY.
+Action Measures and Targets 4.1.5.3a Operational action completed 2022-2023.
+4.1.5.3b Undertake Curatorial Strategy for Age of Fishes Museum - in partnership with the Australian Museum. of Fishes Australian Museum. tnership Securing of funding for curatorial strategy.
 4.1.5.3c No c operational action in 2023-24.
 4.1.6.1 Leverage from major projects in Central-West region in order to capitalise on opportunities for communities and businesses for Cabonne.
 Action Measures and Targets 4.1.6.1a Proactively Plan for Major Projects.
 Evidence of engagement with surrounding local governments to understand Cabonne's role in major regional programs.
 2 industry information sessions per year for Cabonne businesses seeking to engage in major regional projects. # Social media posts or online business hub promotion of funding opportunities for local businesses/community organisations.
 4.1.6.1b Capitalise on Key Funding Programs.
 Evidence of relevant grant applications. # of successful grant applications. # of timely completed funded projects.
 Evidence of timely reporting and acquittal of grant funding, in conjunction with Council's Finance Department.
 4.1.7.1 Support Business and Regional Economy.
 Action Measures and Targets 4.1.7.1a Implement the Cabonne Recovery Plan.
 Actions delivered as detailed in the Cabonne Recovery Plan.